I’m a big fan of salon retailing as you’ve probably gathered. It’s the icing on the cake for salon profit.

 1. Eye-height is best for salon retail

 Test this yourself next time you visit a supermarket.
-The prime eye-level shelves are full of brands or premium items, which will bring the retailer most profit.
+The prime eye-level shelves are full of the most profitable brands and premium items.
 Whereas value/budget lines are usually located on the lower shelves and are harder to spot.

 Follow this pattern when planning your salon retail displays.